astoeckel/led-controller/README.md

 ## About

+This board is my first attempt at building a driver for high-power LEDs.
+LEDs in general must be driven with a constant current.
+A simple in-series resistor is often used for low-power LEDs, yet this approach is highly inefficient for high-power LEDs with several watts.
+A common technique for producing constant currents with high efficiency are so called [https://en.wikipedia.org/wiki/Buck_converter](buck converters).

+Here, I designed a low-side switched buck converter from scratch without any specialized circuitry.
+I know, you probably shouldn't do this, since integrated solutions exist which are much cheaper, smaller, and safer to use.
+However, they lack most of the learning experience.

-This board is my first attempt at build a LED constant current source from scratch using a low-side switched [buck converter](https://en.wikipedia.org/wiki/Buck_converter).
-The entire circuit was designed on a bread board―though I recommend to go with a stripped down one-channel version when not using the PCB.
+The entire circuit was designed on a bread board, and I'd strongly recommend to make yourself familiar with the circuit on a bread board first, should you really intend to use it―though you should probably go with a stripped down one-channel version.

-Two of the PCBs are now at the heart of a wake-up light alarm-clock thingy with 36 high power LEDs in eight channels at 21.5V/300mA each and a total nominal light output of 3600 lumen.
+Two of the PCBs are now at the heart of a wake-up light alarm-clock thingy with 36 high power LEDs (4 red, 4 green, 4 blue, 4 yellow, 20 white) in eight channels at 21.5V/300mA each and a total nominal light output of 3600 lumen.
+Which is fairly bright.

-Schematics are can be opened with KICAD.
-The important parts of the schematic are included below as images (missing: 3V3 power supply and lots of capacitors).
+Schematic and board layout can be opened with [KICAD](http://kicad-pcb.org/).
+Important parts of the schematic are included below as images (missing: 3V3 power supply and lots of capacitors).

 **Important:**
 This is the first PCB I ever built and I am by no means an electrical engineer!
 So all the information provided here should be taken with a grain of salt.
 Use the information and schematics provided _at your own risk_.
 This circuit operates at fairly high currents and frequencies in the 100 kHz range.
 You are responsible for all shielding required to prevent any interference in the RF spectrum!